Dorado (song)

-"Dorado" is a song by Italian singer Mahmood, Italian rapper Sfera Ebbasta and Colombian singer-songwriter Feid.
-It was released on 9 July 2020 by Island Records.
-The song peaked at number 10 on the Italian Singles Chart.
-The song was written by Davide Petrella, Alessandro Mahmoud, Gionata Boschetti, Christian Senra Bértolo, Feid and DRD.
+"Dorado" is a song recorded by Italian singer Mahmood, Italian rapper Sfera Ebbasta and Colombian singer Feid.
+It was released on 9 July 2020 by Island Records as the second single from Mahmood's second studio album Ghettolimpo.
+The song peaked at number 10 on the Italian Singles Chart and it was written by the three artists with co-writing contribution by Davide Petrella, Christian Bértolo and Dario Faini.

 Music video

 A music video to accompany the release of "Dorado" was first released onto YouTube on 16 July 2020.
 The music video was directed by Attilio Cusani and shot inside the Egyptian Museum in Turin.